trapwired/EmailYoutubeDownload/ReadMe.md

 - looks whether the senders are in the allowed_senders list
 - if so, checks the emails for youtube links (multiple allowed)
 - if there are any, download them all into a new temporary folder inside downloads/
-- reply to the original email with the same subject and the downloaded mp3's attached
+- reply to the original email with the same subject and the downloaded mp3's attached, send one email for each attachement
 - delete the original email from your Inbox
 - wait for 10 seconds